 RESOLUTION: In the course of a game, opposing players may have points in the same Regions.
 These Regions are considered “contested.”
 Resolution is the process of awarding contested Regions to the dominant player in the Region.
 Once awarded, the dominant player is said to have control.
 The player who controls the most Regions at the end of play is declared the winner.

 Mbrane is distinctly contemporary as the first compelling game to take advantage of Sudoku logic.
-Although rigorous study of Latin squares dates back to the mathematician Euler, Sudoku first appeared in 1979 with designer Howard Garns.
-The Mbrane utilization of empty Sudoku as a game board has several benefits:
+Although rigorous study of Latin squares dates back to the mathematician Euler, Sudoku first appeared in 1979 with an unknown engineer/designer named Howard Garns.
+The Mbrane utilization of empty Sudoku as a gameboard has several benefits:

 There are over five billion basic combinations of 9×9 Sudoku.
 This results in surprisingly varied replayability for Mbrane.